ASPIRE High School Mentoring Program

 What hours can I get into the Laboratory?

-Activities are completed under the supervision of staff during normal work hours (students may not be present at the Laboratory before 6:00 a.m. or after 6:00 p.m. during weekdays, or on weekends).
+Activities are completed under the supervision of staff during normal work hours.
+Students may not be present at the Laboratory on the weekends or after 6:00 p.m. during weekdays.

 How do I get around?